Tag Archive | "Al Qaeda"

 Posted in NewsComments (0)

-“We Are NOT”
+“We are NOT”

 The Taliban and al-Qaeda have denied involvement in the Peshawar bomb blast and said they do not explode bombs in bazaars and mosques.